Nijmegen-Arnhem (Market Garden, 17 Sept. 1944)

 Note that, whilst it's possible to have the computer play the Allied side, it has no concept of the vital need to take and hold the bridges.
 On the other hand, it also has no concept of the need to blow the bridges before the Allies can capture them either :-)

-Bren-Gun Carrier, 7-10mm armour, 1x MG, 1x PIAT, 30mph (48kmph) [since 1943, can tow 6pdr] Jeeps with 6pdr and ammunition trailer A light-weight version of the standard 6-pounder was designed specifically to fit into the Horsa Glider and used by both the British and Polish.
+Bren-Gun Carrier, 7-10mm armour, 1x MG, 1x PIAT, 30mph (48kmph) [since 1943, can tow 6pdr] Jeeps with 6pdr or ammunition trailer A light-weight version of the standard 6-pounder was designed specifically to fit into the Horsa Glider and used by both the British and Polish.
 Almost 100 6pdrs were delivered to Arnhem (each gun team actually used two gliders - one carried gun plus tow jeep, the other a jeep and two ammunition trailers.
+Command Jeep with 'long range' radio and heavy machine gun These are the Recce force.
+Mobile repair unit When supplied, can repair your other units.
+Be warned - they are weak and easily destroyed Infantry Both paratroopers and glider troops.
+Like all airborne troops, they have a higher than normal attack value (machine guns) and a lower defence value (overly aggressive behaviour mitigates against taking cover)

 Next subject :- Building CF - (for Windows)